An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 2. Headless Browsers

 Headless browsers, like Puppeteer or Playwright, allow you to automate browser actions programmatically.
-They simulate user interactions and rendering of web pages, enabling the scraping of dynamic websites that heavily rely on JavaScript for content generation.
+They simulate user interactions and the rendering of web pages, enabling the scraping of dynamic websites that heavily rely on JavaScript for content generation.

 3. API Access